usarscotus/legal-directory/frcmp/rule_32.md

 (i) any prior criminal record;

-(ii) the defendant's financial condition; and
+&nbsp;&nbsp;(ii) the defendant's financial condition; and

-(iii) any circumstances affecting the defendant's behavior that may be helpful in imposing sentence or in correctional treatment;
+&nbsp;&nbsp;&nbsp;&nbsp;(iii) any circumstances affecting the defendant's behavior that may be helpful in imposing sentence or in correctional treatment;

 &nbsp;&nbsp;&nbsp;&nbsp;(B) information that assesses any financial, social, psychological, and medical impact on any victim;